 4 Essential Hair Care Tips for Winter

 Healthy hair begins with a healthy scalp.
-Factors such as a decrease in humidity and artificial heating in winter contribute to the lack of moisture to your scalp and hair.
-Think of your daily skin moisturisation routine – your scalp requires the same treatment, to avoid dryness, itching, dandruff and other scalp conditions.
-This can be easily solved or avoided by applying a nourishing moisturiser or oil treatment at least once a week (or depending on how often your scalp is in need of it).
+Factors such as a decrease in humidity and artificial heating in winter contribute to the lack of moisture in your scalp and hair.
+Think of your daily skin moisturization routine – your scalp requires the same treatment, to avoid dryness, itching, dandruff, and other scalp conditions.
+This can be easily solved or avoided by applying a nourishing moisturizer or oil treatment at least once a week (or depending on how often your scalp is in need of it).

-Olive oil acts as an effective moisturiser which can relieve the dryness of your hair and scalp by massaging in before bed and rinsing off the next morning.
-Organic coconut oil can also be used as a mask for your scalp and to help moisturise it, promoting healthy, damage-free hair.
+Olive oil acts as an effective moisturizer that can relieve the dryness of your hair and scalp by massaging in before bed and rinsing off the next morning.
+Organic coconut oil can also be used as a mask for your scalp and to help moisturize it, promoting healthy, damage-free hair.